10 Best Shadow Builds in Path of Exile 3.25

 Game Guides , Path of Exile , POE build guides

 Do you want to lay down damaging traps that help you propel your character from zero to hero?
-How about playing a character with high amounts of evasion so that you have a great chance of avoiding their attacks?
+How about playing a character with high amounts of evasion so that you have a great chance of avoiding the enemy’s attacks?
 Do you need a comfortable cushion against devastating hits with some energy shield as well?

 If the answer to the above questions is yes, then you need to try the Shadow class out.
 It is one of the more popular classes in PoE right now, mainly because of the more advanced classes it can ascend to.